Surreal humour: Relationship with dadaism and futurism

 In the early 20th century, several avant-garde movements, including the dadaists, surrealists, and futurists began to argue for an art that was random, jarring and illogical.
-The goals of these movements were in some sense serious, and they were committed to undermining the solemnity and self-satisfaction of the contemporary artistic establishment.
+The goals of these movements were in some sense serious, and they were committed to undermining the solemnity and self-satisfaction of the contemporary artistic establishment of the time.
 As a result, much of their art was intentionally amusing.

 One example is Marcel Duchamp's Fountain (1917), an inverted urinal signed "R. Mutt".
 This became one of the most famous and influential pieces of art in history, and one of the earliest examples of the found object movement.
 It is also a joke, relying on the inversion of the item's function as expressed by its title as well as its incongruous presence in an art exhibition.

 Etymology and development

 The word surreal first began to be used to describe a type of aesthetic of the early 1920s.

 Surreal humour is also found frequently in avant-garde theatre such as Waiting for Godot and Rosencrantz and Guildenstern Are Dead.
 In the United States, S. J. Perelman (1904–1979) has been identified as the first surrealist humour writer.

 Surrealist humour appeared on British radio from 1951 to 1960 by the cast of The Goon Show: Spike Milligan, Peter Sellers, and Harry Secombe.
-The Goons' work influenced the American radio comedy troupe the Firesign Theatre from 1966 to 2012.
+The Goons' work influenced the American radio comedy troupe the Firesign Theatre (1966–2012).
 The Firesigns wrote sophisticated comic radio plays, many of which were recorded on albums.

 Surrealist humour is predominantly approached in cinema where the suspension of disbelief can be stretched to absurd lengths by logically following the consequences of unlikely, reversed or exaggerated premises.
 Luis Buñuel is a principal exponent of this, especially in The Exterminating Angel.
-It is a prominent feature in the television and cinematic work of the British comedy troupe Monty Python (1969–2015).
+It is a prominent feature in the television and cinematic work of the British comedy troupe Monty Python (1969–2014).
 Other examples include The Falls by Peter Greenaway and Brazil by Terry Gilliam.